Skip to content

 • Cheap to run — no network calls, only local git and file reads.
 Takes under a second.

-• Cheap to wire up--strict returns exit 1 if any service is ready, which means a nightly cron can page someone when a service quietly finishes cooking.
+• Cheap to wire up--strict exits 1 if any service is ready, so a nightly cron can page someone when a service quietly finishes cooking.

-Future work: surface the table in the Holocron UI so the current state is visible at a glance, and emit a weekly “language maturity report” into Jocasta’s Monday digest summarising which services moved stages this week.
+Future work: surface the table in the Holocron UI, and emit a weekly “language maturity report” into Jocasta’s Monday digest summarising which services moved stages.

 Because the most tempting way to lose a weekend is to rewrite a working service in a language you like more.
 This doctrine is the speed bump between “I have a weekend” and “I have a production outage.”
-Every service that is still growing limbs is a service that isn’t ready.
-Every service that has stopped growing limbs is a service that will pay you back, for years, if you make it boring and ferric.
-The trap is “just one more turn” — one more refactor, one more Rust crate, one more abstraction that looks clean in the diff and breaks something invisible on the machine.
+A service still growing limbs isn’t ready; a service that has stopped will pay you back for years if you make it boring and ferric.
+The trap is “just one more turn” — one more refactor, one more crate, one more abstraction that looks clean in the diff and breaks something invisible on the machine.
 The harness exists to tell you when the turn is actually free.

 Python while the shape still moves.
 Rust once it stops.
 Watch the tool.